renatoathaydes/wasmin/README.md

 * `div_s` and `div_u` divide two signed or unsigned numbers, respectively.
 * `and`, `or`, `xor` etc. perform logical operations.
 * `sqrt` takes the square root of a floating-point number.

+> TODO add all type signatures to a reference doc.

 See the [WASM specification](https://webassembly.github.io/spec/core/bikeshed/index.html) for all available operators.